Unwriting the Bible

 SBL 2025: Boston

 - A Joint Session with John’s Apocalypse and Cultural Contexts Ancient and Modern.
 There will be three performances of Revelation 13-14 (one in each language, English, ASL, and Spanish) and three respondents exploring how the embodiment and cultural memory shaped their experiences.
-Proposals to be a respondent should outline their experience and cultural position.

 Networking Luncheon.
 In San Diego, the BYOL lunch on Monday was a great success and will be repeated to bring new and long-time students and scholars together.